Machine Creation for Hyper-V

 - 1+ enables layer caching and specifies the amount of space to allow for caching layer disks on the File Share. keep copies of boot disks and packaging disks and reuses these disks to create packaging machines.
 The reuse of these boot disks and packaging disks reduces the time it takes to package an App layer.

 Create a Hyper-V connector configuration for Machine Creation

 To use the Hyper-V connector for publishing to machine creation in Hyper-V:

-- Below the list of connector configurations, click the New button, which opens a small dialog box.
+- Click Add Connector Configuration, which opens a small dialog box.

-- Select the Hyper-V Connector Type.
+- Select the Microsoft Hyper-V Connector Type.
 Then click New to open the connector configuration page.

 - Complete the fields on the connector configuration page.
 For guidance, see the field definitions in the requirements section above.

 - Click the TEST button to verify that the appliance can access the location specified using the credentials supplied.

 - Click SAVE, and verify that the new connector configuration is listed on the Connector tab.